 In 2004, with the support of the Government of Austria, UNIDO launched its Global Chemical Leasing Programme, promoting a performance-based business model that marks a paradigm shift from increasing the sales volume of chemicals toward a value-added approach.

 The conventional business model assumes that the more you sell, the more you earn.
-However, in the Chemical Leasing model the supplier does not sell quantities.
-The supplier sells the function of the chemical.
+However, in Chemical Leasing the supplier does not sell quantities.
+The supplier sells the performance, the function of the chemical.
 This is the service rendered by the chemical or the purpose for which the chemical is applied.